ttpr0/simple-sfm/README.md

 # simple-sfm

-A simple python implementation of structure-from-motion
+A simple python implementation of structure-from-motion.

+(*Solely written for self-educational purposes*)